 Another way to say this: is a conservative course of treatment appropriate for a disc problem?
 A recent study in Spine Journal emphatically states that based on cost and the likelihood of recovery, "given that many patients will improve with nonoperative therapy, a trial of conservative management is appropriate."

-Conservative management for a disc herniation at Johnson Family Chiropractic consists of the gentle chiropractic adjustment, axial spinal decompression therapy, ice, rehabilitative exercises, anti-inflammatory measures, and other therapies if needed.
+Conservative management for a disc herniation at Johnson Family Chiropractic of Peoria consists of the gentle chiropractic adjustment, axial spinal decompression therapy, ice, rehabilitative exercises, anti-inflammatory measures, and other therapies if needed.

 The chiropractic adjustment alone has been shown in studies to be as effective as back surgery for 60% of patients who had not responded to other medical interventions.
 Some published cases where disc herniation patients have been successfully treated with the Activator Methods chiropractic technique can be found here and here.
 The chiropractic adjustment is safe and effective in the presence of a disc herniation, and works by restoring proper motion to the disc-vertebra motion unit.

-Spinal decompression is a nonsurgical treatment that gently pulls the vertebra apart, creating a vacuum inside the disc which, after several treatments, is designed to gradually bring the disc back into place.
+Spinal decompression therapy is a nonsurgical treatment that gently pulls the vertebra apart, creating a vacuum inside the disc which, after several treatments, is designed to gradually bring the disc back into place.
 This therapy directly removes the pressure put on nerves, and can therefore help to relieve symptoms.
+This therapy is available locally in Peoria at Johnson Family Chiropractic of Peoria.

-Ask Dr. Johnson today if the gentle, noninvasive treatments available at Johnson Family Chiropractic can help your disc herniation.
+Ask Dr. Kyle Johnson today if the gentle, noninvasive treatments available at Johnson Family Chiropractic of Peoria can help your disc herniation.